AEmmanouelides/LernaRepoEx/README.md

 ### `build-storybook`

-Builds a static version of a Storybook instance.
+Builds a static version of a Storybook instance

 ### `storybook`